Skip to main content

 Prices should be numbers, never strings

 For historical reasons, it's technically possible to pass in strings as price values.
-Doing so, however, breaks things like ordering, and displaying a minimum and maximum price in tooltips.
+Doing so, however, breaks things like ordering, and displaying a minimum and maximum price in the popover.

 So don't do price: "10.00 €" or price: '10.00'!